 A number of newspaper articles written about the couple note their unusual occupation of running a restaurant over an hour’s drive from their home.
 Other Amish, including relatives, joined the Petersheims in Nebraska.
 The Verdigre community survived five years, and was reported extinct in 2008 (Amish Settlements Across America: 2008, David Luthy, p.4).

-However, there have been indications of some Amish currently living in the area, either remnants of the original settlement or a new group that started a fresh settlement following the first community’s extinction.
+However, there were indications of some Amish currently living in the area, either remnants of the original settlement or a new group that started a fresh settlement following the first community’s extinction.
+As of 2023, a single Amish church exists here, of about 90 people.

 Former Amish settlements in Nebraska